Anita Bernstein: Biography

-She has also authored a series on legal malpractice in the New York Law Journal.

 Bernstein was the first holder of an ethics chair at Emory University School of Law.
 She blogs occasionally on legal ethics and professional responsibility.

-The National Constitution Center hosted Bernstein on December 15, 2017 for at a panel on the future of free speech in the age of social media, and at a March 18, 2019 panel about free speech on campus.

 Bernstein is the author of The Common Law Inside the Female Body, published by Cambridge University Press.
 In this book, Bernstein argues that traditional common law principles justify the right and liberty to refuse sexual penetration and pregnancy when those experiences are unwanted.